neha-r-p/Node-sprint-1/README.md

 - [ ] Describe a Resource?

+    A resource is the term for different sub-applications.
+For example, in a blog a resource would be users, and another could be posts.

 - [ ] What can the API return to help clients know if a request was successful?

+    API can return status codes depending on the success of the request (usually status 200), and along with that you can chain a json message.

 - [ ] How can we partition our application into sub-applications?

+    We can use an express router

 ## Project Setup